CCeph/weather_web_app/README.md

 The API keys are shown to the public.
 None of the API keys are worth anything, so it is fine.

+Sometimes, the autocomplete and weather APIs do not agree on the location, so the suggested location will result in retrieving the weather in another place.
+I can't think of a way to make this bug go away without changing the APIs used, so unfortunately it has to stay for now.

 ## Things to Implement

 What happens when a country name is inputted instead of a city name?
 Eg. Egypt